hunterxcobby/100-days-of-code/log.md

 **Today's Progress**: SQLAlchemy, declarative mapping, creating schema, instance of mapped classes, sessions.

 1. **SQL Joins:**
-   - Explored different types of joins in SQL, including inner joins, outer joins (left and right), and cross joins.
+   - learned different types of joins in SQL, including inner joins, outer joins (left and right), and cross joins.
    - learned the concept of evaluation order in SQL joins, emphasizing the importance of understanding the sequence of joins in a query.

 2. **Set Operations on Tables:**